 Hemp terpenes are kinda like food flavouring and occur naturally in all plants.
 They give many plants, including the cannabis plant, their flavour and aroma.
 Dr. Russo, a leading cannabinoid researcher, discovered that terpenes “could produce synergy with respect to treatment of pain, inflammation, depression, anxiety, addiction, epilepsy, cancer, fungal and bacterial infections.”

 Myrcene makes for an excellent anti-inflammatory with its capability to reduce chronic pain.
 This is especially helpful in those who suffer from chronic back pain and are looking to hemp for assistance with this.
 Myrcene looks and acts much like an analgesic, or a painkiller.
-This is because the terpene myrcene, and other terpenes like limonene help the cannabinoids found inside the hemp plant cross the blood brain barrier, bind to the endocannabinoid receptors, and alleviate pain and swelling.
+This is because the terpene myrcene, and other terpenes like limonene help the cannabinoid content inside the hemp plant cross the blood brain barrier, bind to the endocannabinoid receptors, and alleviate pain and swelling.
 That’s a huge benefit to those who want relief from chronic pain with hemp.

 Myrcene can help with sleep through its ability as a “sleep aid” helping people fall asleep and stay asleep.
 This can improve not only the length of sleep, but the depth of sleep, increasing REM sleep time leading to an overall higher quality of rest.
 Research shows chronic sleep deprivation of 5-6 hours per night (instead of 7-8) leads to depression-like symptoms within just 3-4 weeks.
 Getting a long night’s restful sleep is important for everyone to improve their overall wellbeing.
 So myrcene may be especially helpful for those struggling to get to sleep and stay asleep such as new parents or shift workers.